Configure OpenLDAP Host Based Authentication

 Disclaimer: This guide is based on the configurations I made on my OpenLDAP server to get the host based authentication with SSSD work.
 Can’t guarantee it will work for you.

-Install and Setup OpenLDAP on CentOS 8
+Install and Setup OpenLDAP on Linux

 Well, you might have tried adding the host attribute to user account with inetOrgPerson objectclass set but in vain.
 There is another LDAP objectclass called account ObjectClass which enables you to define entries representing computer accounts, including the host attribute.
 You can confirm if your LDAP server includes this objectclass by querying the subchema entries.